fatcatMaoFei/Aequa-network/README.md

 Introduction
 - Aequa is a production‑minded, modular Distributed Validator (DVT) sequencer.
 The core includes API, P2P, QBFT consensus, and StateDB.
 Optional components (behind feature flags, default off) include TSS, a pluggable mempool, and a deterministic payload builder.
 Observability and CI/security gates are first‑class with a strict “zero label drift” policy.
-- Out of scope for now (under active development): BEAST/MEV, DFBA.
-They will be integrated later behind flags without changing existing metric/log label sets.
+- BEAST/MEV and DFBA are implemented behind feature flags.
+They remain off by default and can be enabled per‑environment without changing existing metric/log label sets.

 Vision
 - Deliver a reliable, observable, security‑gated DVT engine that is easy to gray‑roll out and roll back.
 Defaults are safe: experimental features are off; compatibility and metrics/logging stability are prioritized for long‑run operations and audits.